Greg Cipes: Career

 Cipes has made numerous appearances in television, in both commercials and television programs.
 He was one of seven friends in the MTV reality show Twentyfourseven.
 Cipes made some guest appearances on One on One as Butter, one of Arnaz Ballard's band members.
-He guest starred on House M.D. in the episode "Famil"' as a cane salesman.
-He has made appearances in the television series Gilmore Girls, in the season four episode "Ted Koppel's Big Night Out", and Deadwood.
-Cipes has also guest starred in an episode of Ghost Whisperer in the episode "Love Still Won't Die".
-He appeared as a freegan in the Bones season six episode "The Body and the Bounty".
-He also played a man who camps out in Roseanne's yard in her series Roseanne's Nuts.
-From 2009 to 2018, he appeared in a recurring role as Chuck, Mike Heck's freewheeling co-worker, in the ABC television series, The Middle.
+He guest starred on House M.D. in the episode "Family" as a cane salesman.
+He has made appearances in the television series Gilmore Girls, in the season four episode "Ted Koppel's Big Night Out"; Ghost Whisperer in the episode "Love Still Won't Die"; the Bones season six episode "The Body and the Bounty" as a freegan; played a man who camps out in Roseanne's yard in her series Roseanne's Nuts, and on Deadwood.
+In 2002, he had a recurring role as Tanner in ABC’s MDs.
+From 2009 to 2018, he had a recurring role as Chuck in the ABC television series The Middle.
+Cipes has also made live action film appearances playing with his first role coming in 2004, playing Trevor in Club Dread he has since played Dwight Mueller in Fast & Furious (2009) and Reed in National Lampoon's Pledge This!
+(2006).

 Cipes is the front man for the reggae/hip-hop band Cipes and the People.
 The band has developed a following in Southern California, and other parts of the United States and Asia.
 Their first album, Conscious Revolution, was released by High Valley Entertainment on September 18, 2007.
 The song "Rescue" on the band's 2007 debut release Conscious Revolution features teenage pop star Jesse McCartney.
 Cipes also works as a singer in clubs in Los Angeles.
 He has released music videos for the songs "Fade Away", "Free Me", and "Oh Why Oh Why (Greg Cipes and Jah Sun)".
+Cipes is also a co-founder of the "Love Street Festival" in Laurel Canyon.